How do I create and activate a new AWS account?

 Note: AWS cancels the authorization request as soon as it's approved by your financial institution.
 You aren't charged for authorization requests from AWS.
 Authorization requests might still appear as a small charge (usually one USD) on statements from your financial institution.

 - Check your email for requests for additional information.
+If additional information is needed for the account activation process, then an email is sent to the AWS account root user email address.
 Check your email and spam folder to see if AWS needs any information from you to complete the activation process.
+Then, respond with the requested information and your account will be reviewed for activation.

 - Try a different browser.